Delta College Nursing FAQ's

 Does Delta have a part-time RN program?

 Yes.
-The part-time clinical program starts each Fall semester and is spread out throughout the year, while the full-time program meets only during Fall and Winter semesters.
+The part-time clinical program starts each Fall semester and consists of six consecutive semesters of six credits, while the full-time program meets only during Fall and Winter semesters.

 If I’m accepted into the part-time RN program, can I switch to the full-time RN program?